patrickjburke245/okta-technical-exercise/README.md

 Login to `http://localhost:3000` and enjoy your login experience!

 ## 2. Technologies Used
-Node.js, Express, Pug, 4x okta links, body-parser.
+This app was built on the Node.js Javascript runtime and Express back-end framework.
+The Okta API docs and 4 supporting Okta repositories were instrumental in completing this project.

 ## 3. Technical Exercise Requirements
-I will reiterate the prompt given for this exercise and then illustrate how I fulfilled it.
 The prompt reads:
 Create a custom application in the programming language of your choice and include the following:
 + An unsecured ("open") landing page
 + A protected page that any authenticated user can get to